himmAllRight/himmAllRight-source/content/post/setting-up-pass.md

 <img alt="Crating new pass store with pass init" src="../../img/posts/setting-up-pass/animation-hover.png" onmouseover="this.src='../../img/posts/setting-up-pass/pass-init.gif'" onmouseout="this.src='../../img/posts/setting-up-pass/animation-hover.png'" style="max-width: 100%;"/>
 <div class="caption">Initialize a new pass store with `pass init`.</div>

-After a gpg key has been generated, it can be used to initialize pass.
-First, get the key's ID using `gpg2 --list-secret-keys`.
-Then, initialize pass using `pass init GPG-KEY-ID`.
-This will create and initialize a password-store directory, located by default at `~/.password-store/`.
+After a gpg key has been generated, it can be used with pass.
+First, find the key's ID by using `gpg2 --list-secret-keys`.
+Then, configure pass with `pass init GPG-KEY-ID`.
+This will create a password-store directory, located by default at `~/.password-store/`.

 ### Add some items